-Covid 19 coronavirus: NZ's deadliest day despite case numbers falling
+Covid 19 coronavirus: Will the lockdown end in 11 days?
+Cases fall as deaths rise

 "There is ongoing transmission happening from some of the people who were at the function ... that infection has passed within household bubbles during lockdown."

-Meanwhile, 16 Kiwis and 96 Australian's who'd been stuck on a cruise ship in Uruguay caught a mercy flight to Melbourne yesterday.
+Meanwhile, 16 Kiwis and 96 Australians who'd been stuck on a cruise ship in Uruguay caught a mercy flight to Melbourne yesterday.

 Thirteen Kiwis will then be transferred to a flight back to Auckland Airport this afternoon where they'll have full health checks, will be tested for Covid-19 then will enter a 14-day quarantine.